CBN2399/Peliculas-React/README.md

-# Movie-React
+# Peliculas-React

 ![React](https://img.shields.io/badge/React-18.2.0-blue.svg)

-Movie-React is a web application developed in React for browsing and discovering movies.
+Peliculas-React is a web application developed in React for browsing and discovering movies.
 It provides a user-friendly interface to search for movies, view details, and save them to watch later.
 The application is currently under active development.

 ## Installation